On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Cue decomposition and cue expert fusion

-\paragraph{Texture-free Image Data from CARLA ($\text{S}_{\text{rmv}}$)} In the case of simulated data where access to the rendering engine is granted, a nearly texture-free environment can be generated.
+\paragraph{Texture-free image data from CARLA ($\text{S}_{\text{rmv}}$).} In the case of simulated data where access to the rendering engine is granted, a nearly texture-free environment can be generated.
 The open-source simulator CARLA~\cite{dosovitskiy2017CARLAOpen} was employed to generate a virtual environment devoid of texture.
 We replaced all objects' textures by a gray checkerboard, a default texture pattern in CARLA.
 In addition, weather conditions were set to 'clear noon' to obtain a uniform appearance of the sky.
 Strongly subsampled video sequences were recorded from an ego perspective in gray scale.
 This procedure provides an additional way to obtain the cues \textbf{S+V} in CARLA.

-\paragraph{Remaining Cue Combinations and Summary} The remaining cue combinations are obtained as follows: \textbf{S+T+V+HS}, \textbf{S+T+HS} and \textbf{S+T+V} are obtained by treating an original image analogously to the color cue extraction, i.e., by transforming it into HSV color space and projecting accordingly.
+\paragraph{Remaining cue combinations and summary.} The remaining cue combinations are obtained as follows: \textbf{S+T+V+HS}, \textbf{S+T+HS} and \textbf{S+T+V} are obtained by treating an original image analogously to the color cue extraction, i.e., by transforming it into HSV color space and projecting accordingly.
 Analogously, we can process texture images to obtain \textbf{T+HS} as well as \textbf{T+V}.
 To represent the complete absence of cues, i.e. no information is given, we consider the performance of randomly initialized DNNs.
 An overview of all cue expert (datasets) including additional shorthands, encoding the method used and the cue extracted, are summarized in \cref{tab:cues}.
 Note that, in what follows we rely heavily on the shorthands.

-For additional technical details and exemplary images of the cue extraction methods, we refer the reader to \cref{sec:cue_decomposition_appendix,sec:technical_details_appendix}.
+Texture as well as shape can be viewed by humans on different levels of granularity.
+How do we define the texture of a car?
+Is it the metallic plate or does it include the texture of the rims?
+Since the shape of an object is subject to variation in assessment by different annotators \cite{Arbelaez2011ContourDetection}, we investigate multiple shape extraction methods.
+We evaluate their suitability on CARLA where we can render texture-free image data.
+Comparing their results indicates that all are suitable to extract shape information.
+For the texture extraction, we lack a reference in CARLA since texture is rendered after defining the shape.
+However, although the method does not achieve, nor do we claim, perfect disentanglement, the design of our extraction method suggests that object contours are barely learnable from the texture data.
+For additional technical details and exemplary images of the cue extraction methods, we refer the reader to \cite[Section A.1 and A.2]{muetze2025influenceshapetexturecolor}.